A deep-learning based raw waveform region-of-interest finder for the liquid argon time projection chamber: Results

-We report the performance of both waveform ROI finders on data and Monte Carlo simulation using selected charged-current (CC) muon neutrino events, where muons identified by the downstream MINOS near detector are projected back to the ArgoNeuT detector and required to cross its active volume~\cite{Acciarri:2014isz}.
-The vertex of each candidate event is required to lie within the fiducial volume, defined to be 3 cm from the anode and cathode planes, 4 cm from the top and bottom TPC boundaries, 6 cm from the upstream face of the detector, and 4 cm from the downstream face of the detector.
-To compare data and simulation, we plot the distributions of the maximum ADC in the ROIs as discussed in Sec.~\ref{subsec:max_adc}.
-The electron lifetime correction is applied to both data and MC and a gain correction is applied to simulation to match data.
+To compare data and MC simulation, several analysis cuts are applied.
+We first require that the reconstructed vertex of the selected neutrino events lies within the fiducial volume, defined to be 6 cm from the anode and cathode planes, 6 cm from the top and bottom TPC boundaries, 20 cm from the upstream face of the detector, and 4 cm from the downstream face of the detector.
+To reduce the impact of ambient gamma ray activity and photons produced by entering neutrons from neutrino interactions occurring upstream of the detector, we skip the first 50 wire channels for each plane.
+We also skip some noise channels as well as the corner regions which might contain released charge from the bias voltage distribution cards and possible remaining coherent noise, as shown in Figure~\ref{fig:display_19509_noiseremoval}.
+In addition, to suppress hits originating from above-threshold electronics noise, matching in time of ROI between induction and collection planes is applied.
+We require the minimum tick difference on the $t_{\text{max}}$ between a ROI from a given wire on one plane and a ROI from possible crossed wires on the other plane should be less than 15 ticks.
+The electron lifetime corrections are applied to both data and MC simulation and a gain correction is also applied to MC simulation to match data.
 Such corrections account for the ionization electron loss caused by attachment to impurities in the liquid argon during drift, and for the electronics gain difference between data and simulation, as described in Ref.~\cite{Acciarri:2018ahy}.